-However, we believe that the idea that the bread and juice literally and physically become the body and blood of Christ is unbiblical.
-If Christ were sacrificed again in the act of communion, it’s true that he would need to be physically present, but that contradicts the biblical teaching that Christ’s death is completed once and for all (John 19:30; Hebrews 9:28; I Peter 3:18) .
+Some churches teach that the bread and juice literally and physically become the body and blood of Christ during communion—we do not believe this is biblical.
+If Christ were sacrificed again in the act of communion, it’s true that he would need to be physically present, but that contradicts the biblical teaching that Christ’s death is completed once and for all (John 19:30; Hebrews 9:28; I Peter 3:18).
 Nothing can be added to Christ’s death, so his physical presence is unnecessary.

 Someone who rebels against God and sits firmly on the throne of their own life doesn’t receive the gift of salvation or eternal life by going through rituals.
 These ceremonies aren’t magic tricks that provide us benefits while leaving us unchanged inside.
 Practices like communion do help us on our spiritual journey—they reinforce and build up our faith—but they can’t turn us into followers of Christ if we’ve never made the decision in our hearts to follow him.

 Communion vividly portrays Christian unity.
 The Bible teaches that communion symbolizes participation in one body.
 The word communion emphasizes that it is an act that draws Christ followers together in community (1 Corinthians 10:16-17).
 It’s also a remembrance or memorial in that it reminds us of Christ’s incredible gift of forgiveness through the cross (1 Corinthians 11:25).

 At Eagle Brook, we celebrate communion because it is something that Christ commanded us to do (Matthew 26:26- 29).
 We describe communion as an ordinance, because that word refers to a command or a law.
 We may also call it a ritual, ceremony or celebration.